spectrachrome/kOS_FlightControllerScripts/README.md

 ## [Initiating a Sub-Orbital Burn](#initiating-suborbital-burn)

-For now, we'll use the following formula to calculate how much we need to pitch sideways during the ascent, roughly simulating a gravity turn and thus making sure the vehicle will not experience large aerodynamic stresses during flight.
+For now, we'll use the following formula to calculate how much we need to pitch sideways during the ascent, roughly simulating a gravity turn and thus making sure the vehicle follows a fuel-efficient path and does not not experience large aerodynamic stresses during flight.

 <!--
   This Markdown README file features special SVG files which adapt their content's color to the surrounding dark or light theme of the operating system and browser, optimizing contrast.
 This